get-set-fetch/documentation/site/extension/getting-started.md

 ---
+title: Web Scraper Extension
-title: Getting Started
+menu_title: Getting Started
 order: 1
 ---
-**@get-set-fetch/extension** is an open source browser extension scraper with csv and zip export capabilities.
+**@get-set-fetch/extension** is an open source web scraper available as a cross-browser (chrome, firefox, edge) extension with csv and zip export capabilities.

 With a modular architecture, the extension provides a series of scraping scenarios with predefined default values for fast, minimal configuration scraping.
 All scraped resources are saved in the IndexedDB browser database.